MuranoGlassBeads....Retail and Wholesale Murano Glass Beads and Supplies-Extraordinary Beads at Affordable Prices!

 Welcome to MuranoGlassBeads.com.
 We will be joining VenetianBeadShop.com our sister store in the next few days.
 An email will be going out with instructions.

 MuranoGlassBeads.com is a supplier of genuine Murano Glass beads.
 Murano Glass is known around the world for its beauty and clarity.
-The production of canes for bead making dates back to early 1300s when the first Guild for beadmaking was established.
+The production of the canes (rods) of Murano glass for bead making dates back to early 1300s when the first Guild for beadmaking was established.
 Today as then, our beads are produced by hand working with the famous Moretti glass and the imagination and skill of our beadmakers.

 Genuine Murano Glass Beads

 Don't settle for less than the real thing!!!

 What is Murano Glass?
 Murano Glass is a soda ash glass manufactured in Murano, Italy a small island about a 10 minute boatride from Venice.
 Venetian Glass has been produced on this island since 1292 when the furnaces in Venice were closed.

 There are several versions of the closing of the furnaces in Venice.
 One is that the furnaces were moved from Venice to Murano to protect the formulas for making glass as the Venetians were the first to produce a crystal clear glass.
 The second is that the Venetian Glass furnaces were moved to Murano to protect Venice from the possibility of fires.
 In those days the furnaces were fueled with wood and presented a great fire potential.
 Nevertheless, when the furnaces were moved to Venice, the Doges decreed that the Venetian beadmakers had the right to use small lamps (torches) still fueled with wood to produce their beads.
 Today there is one factory in Murano which continues to produce the canes used in production of Murano Glass Beads and a second factory on the mainland near Venice which is relatively new but producing the same type of soda ash glass canes.